 Gendered experiences of adaptation to drought: Patterns of change in El Sauce, Nicaragua

-This paper investigates the gender dimensions and divisions in Nicaragua that result in gender-differentiated capacities to respond to climate change, with men being able to adapt and women experiencing a downward spiral in capacity and increasing vulnerability to drought.
+In El Sauce, gendered inequalities in access to and control over different forms of capital has led to a gender-differentiated capacity to respond to climate change; men being able to adapt and women experiencing a downward spiral in capacity and increasing vulnerability to drought.